How to Dehydrate Carrots – Dehydrating Carrots, A Step-by-Step Guide

 One 14.5-ounce can of carrots will fill up one of our dehydrator trays with a removable fruit roll sheet insert.

-Evenly spread and layer the carrots over the fruit roll sheet inserts.
-Ideally, one layer deep.
+Spread and layer the carrots evenly over the fruit roll sheet inserts, ideally one layer deep.
 Spread them out for better airflow and faster dehydration.
 If it’s too crowded, prepare another tray.

 close up view of the processed carrots | dehydrating canned carrots | dehydrated carrots | best foods to dehydrate for long term storage | dehydrating food for long term storage | dehydrated food recipes for long term storage | dehydrating meals for long term storage | food dehydrator for long term storage